resheku/my-awesome/README.md

 - [tach-org/tach](https://github.com/tach-org/tach) - A Python tool to visualize + enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
 - [tonarino/innernet](https://github.com/tonarino/innernet) - A private network system that uses WireGuard under the hood.
+- [tox-dev/pipdeptree](https://github.com/tox-dev/pipdeptree) - A command line utility to display dependency tree of the installed Python packages
 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [vectordotdev/vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [wasmCloud/wasmCloud](https://github.com/wasmCloud/wasmCloud) - wasmCloud is an open source Cloud Native Computing Foundation (CNCF) project that enables teams to build, manage, and scale polyglot apps across any cloud, K8s, or edge.